UnifiedPush/specifications/specifications/android.md

 ### Optional features

-#### Sending bytes messages

-The distributor MUST expose the following action if it supports sending messages as ByteArray instead of String:
+Some additionnal features may be added in the future.
+The distributor who implements it MUST expose the action linked to the feature.
-* org.unifiedpush.android.distributor.feature.BYTES_MESSAGE

 ## End User Application